 Jill designs and implements succession plans for family-owned businesses for the transfer of ownership and control of the business to successive generations.
 She also counsels business owners on issues involving entity formation, ongoing operations and management, governance, reporting obligations, and transactions.

-In addition, Jill counsels fiduciaries and beneficiaries on the administration of trusts and non-probate assets, and also acts as legal counsel to many probate estates.
+In addition, Jill counsels fiduciaries and beneficiaries on the administration of trusts and non-probate estates.
 This includes counseling clients on fiduciary duties, preparing creditors’ claims and settling debts, coordinating the sale of trust and estate property with real estate agents, dealing with property managers, trustees, accountants, and appraisers, communicating with heirs and beneficiaries, tax reporting, and ultimately distributing assets to beneficiaries.

 Finally, Jill handles simple and complex disputes relating to estate and trust administration, including Will contests and trust challenges, beneficiary disputes, breaches of fiduciary duty, challenges to heirship, and federal and state tax disputes.
 Because of the depth of her knowledge in estate, trust, and tax planning, Jill strives to achieve reasonable solutions to efficiently and effectively resolve estate and trust disputes.

 - University of Notre Dame, B.A., History (1998)

 - Loyola University Chicago School of Law, J.D., member Health Law Review (2011)

 - University of Washington School of Law, LL.M. in Taxation (2013)

 - The Nonclaim Statute: Fundamentals and Lessons, Real Property, Probate & Trust Section of the Washington State Bar Association, Winter 2017-2018

 - WSBA Practice Primer: Estate Planning, Chair, Washington State Bar Association (November 2017)